mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td>[]string</td>
         <td>
           The collection of unique ids representing the identity providers that can be used for data access in this organization.
-Currently connected data access identity providers missing from the this field will be disconnected.<br/>
+Currently connected data access identity providers missing from this field will be disconnected.<br/>
         </td>
         <td>false</td>
       </tr><tr>